Is Trypophobia Real? How Can EFT Tapping Help?

 Deep breathing, for example, can calm your anxiety and fear by slowing down your heart rate and inducing a relaxation response in your body.

-TREATMENT FOR TRYPOPHOBIA
+TREATMENT FOR TRYPOPHOBIA (FEAR OF CLOSELY PACKED HOLES)

 1.